 9. Which Judges will hear cases in the Financial List?

-Initially, 12 Judges of the Commercial Court (of the King’s Bench Division) and the Chancery Division have been nominated.
+Financial List cases will be heard by designated Judges of the Commercial Court (of the King’s Bench Division) and the Chancery Division.

 Their names are available on the judiciary website.